Red-xcv420/Selenium_Docs/Examples/Threading/Readme.md

 This Script Has A Logger Disable Example
 This Script Uses Basic EC
 This Script Is Written To Current Date
-This Script Uses Mltiprocessing For Faster Speeds
+This Script Uses Multiprocessing For Faster Speeds
 ```
 How It Works:
 ![Xpath](https://user-images.githubusercontent.com/88535395/169719516-19ba7689-414a-45fd-8e14-b28925021051.png)